b-schd/automatic_text_scheduler/Readme.md

 	* Messages will always be sent within the time interval specified
 	* The full Date Interval will be split evenly into “n” smaller intervals, where “n” equals the number of messages to send.
 A message will be sent at a random date within a given smaller interval.
 	* The number of messages per week determines the frequency of messages.
 This can be a fractional number
-	* The messages will be randomly selected from the message list
+	* The messages will be randomly selected (with replacement) from the message list
 	* Note that messages will not be sent to the user on weekends

 * If you want to set up messages to multiple users, fill out the Multi_person tab